Sea Dragon (rocket): Sea Dragon in fiction

 The Sea Dragon appears in the first-season finale of the 2019 Apple TV+ series For All Mankind.
 The series is set in an alternate history timeline in which the 1960s-era space race did not end.
 In the post-credits scene, which takes place in 1983, a Sea Dragon is depicted launching from the Pacific Ocean to resupply the US lunar colony.
 An astronaut says in a voice-over that the ocean launch is being used as a safety measure because the payload includes plutonium.
 The Sea Dragon continues to play a role in season 2; its high payload capacity is used to resupply an expansive lunar base and is the subject of a lunar blockade by the Soviet Union.
+There are some small changes from the original concept compared to the version in the series, namely a lack of Launch Abort System for the Apollo capsule at the top of the rocket, and the lack of expanding second stage nozzle, instead using a large, more standard rocket engine, with four additional engines surrounding.
+To increase the visual impact, the series version begins almost entirely submerged at launch, with only the command module above the waterline visible before liftoff.